Movilla High School

 Movilla High School is a controlled, co-educational, secondary school with a five form entry situated on the Donaghadee Road in Newtownards, Northern Ireland.
-Mr Ian G Bell is principal.
+Dr Caroline Greer is principal.

 Pastoral structure

 Each one of the school's pupils is assigned to one of the four Houses: Victoria, Londonderry, Castle or Glen.
 Pupils attend House assemblies, taken by the Head of House, wears a house ties and competes in various inter-house competitions which can be sporting or non-sporting.

 In the news

 In October 2008, 25 teachers at the school went on strike over an incident of a pupil assaulting a member of the school's teaching staff.